-In 1991 graduands will be required to wear the academic dress determined by the Council of the University of New South Wales.
+Graduands will be required to wear the academic dress determined by the Council of The University of New South Wales.

 17. APPLICATION OF RULES

 Any student who requires information on the application of any College Academic Rule or any General Rule and Procedures for Students may make inquiries at the Student Administration office of the College.